meltoner/agrofelis/README.md

 # Documentation

-In the following sections, the detailed documentation of all developed modules constituting the Agrofelis robot, are referenced along with their abstracts and figures highlights, are being overviewed.
+In the following sections, the detailed documentation of all developed modules constituting the Agrofelis robot, are referenced along with their abstracts and figures highlights, are being over-viewed.
 The documents present the rational of each module, how they are decomposed into sub parts and sub-components, how to reproduce them by following step wise procedures using schematics and photos taken during their fabrication.
-The documents moreover provide indicative supliers and total cost estimations.
+The documents moreover provide indicative suppliers and total cost estimations.

 ## Agrofelis Motors Hub Driver